ursi-2020/gestion-promotion/docs/api.md

 **Success Response code:** `200 OK`

 The reduction is the one to applied for the shopphing cart in percent.
 All the other fields are provided by CRM.
+'date' represents the date when the promotion was created.
 **Content examples:**

 ```json